Ilya Baldynov: Eastern Front

-Soviet-Japanese war
+Soviet–Japanese war

 After V-E Day, Baldynov and the 109th Guards Rifle Division were transferred to Mongolia, where they were assigned to the 53rd Army of the Transbaikal Front.
 During Operation August Storm, Baldynov led his division in the Khingan-Mukden Offensive Operation, where they distinguished in combat by destroying much of the Japanese Kwantung Army.
 The division marched through the waterless steppes of the Chahar Province and the high mountain ranges of the Greater Khingan.
 They also crossed several rivers and captured the city of Tongliao.

 By the decree of the Presidium of the Supreme Soviet of the USSR of September 8, 1945, for the "skillful leadership of military operations and for the exemplary performance of combat missions of command on the front of the fight against the Japanese militarists", Baldynov was awarded the title of Hero of the Soviet Union with the Order of Lenin and the Gold Star medal.

 Post war

 From May 1946, he continued to command the same division in the East Siberian Military District.
 In May 1946, the division 2as reorganized into the 6th Separate Rifle Brigade and was transferred to the West Siberian Military District in Tyumen.
-In March 1947, he left for Moscow to study higher qcademic dourses at the Higher Military Academy named after K. E. Voroshilov.
+In March 1947, he left for Moscow to study higher academic courses at the Higher Military Academy named after K. E. Voroshilov.
 After completing his studies, he commanded the 23rd Separate Rifle Brigade in the Ural Military District from April 1948.

 Baldynov was appointed senior lecturer in the department of tactics of higher formations at the Frunze Military Academy in November 1950.
 From February 1955, he was in the reserves.
 From 1946 to 1950, He served as people's deputy at the 2nd convocation session of the Supreme Soviet of the Soviet Union.
 After his retirement from the army, he carried out a lot of social, military and political work.

 He lived in Moscow, where he died on 22 September 1980.
 He was buried at the Central City Cemetery in Ulan-Ude.